Rudeus/cubrid-manual/en/admin/admin_utils.rst

             transaction/log_page_buffer.c:584                                                                   |           262147 KB( 28%)
             ...

-When **cubrid memmon** is executed, it displays the following information: the name of the database being operated by the server process, the total amount of heap memory in use by the server process, the amount of heap memory used for storing meta information for monitoring, details of all allocations including file name and line number, current memory usage, and the ratio of memory usage compared to the total heap memory usage of the server process.
+When **cubrid memmon** is executed, it displays the following information: the name of the database server, the total amount of heap memory in use, the amount of heap memory used for storing meta information for tracking and managing allocated heap memory, and the detailed items including the memory usage and usage ratio at each file:line where heap memory allocation occurred, sorted by usage.

-The meaning of each column displayed by **cubrid memmon** is as follows.
+The information output by the **cubrid memmon** utility has the following meanings.

+    *   Server name : The name of database

+    *   Total Memory Usage : Total amount of heap memory in use

+        *   for meta info : The amount of heap memory used for storing meta information

-    *   File Name : Location and line number where the allocation occurred
+    *   File Name : Name of the CUBRID source code file and line number where the heap memory allocation occurred

-    *   Memory Usage(Ratio) : Heap memory usage (Ratio compared to the total heap memory usage of the server process)
+    *   Memory Usage(Ratio) : Heap memory usage (Ratio compared to the total heap memory usage)

 .. note::
                 **cubrid memmon** includes all allocations occurred at any given point in time for tracking purposes, even if the current memory usage at that point becomes 0 due to the deallocation of all heap memory allocations made at that point.